typpo/textbelt/README.md

-### TextBelt
+### TextBelt Open Source

-TextBelt (http://textbelt.com) is a REST API that sends outgoing SMS.
-It is available as a public service or as an internally self-hosted server.
+TextBelt Open Source is a REST API that sends outgoing SMS.
+It uses a free mechanism for sending texts, different from the more reliable paid version available at https://textbelt.com.

-Textbelt uses carrier-specific gateways to deliver your text messages for free, and without ads.
-The service is fairly reliable and has sent over 1 million texts.
+This project uses carrier-specific gateways to deliver your text messages for free, and without ads.
+The service is fairly reliable when configured on a private server and has sent over 1 million texts.

 Send a text with a simple POST request: